bazelbuild/rules_python/sphinxdocs/docs/sphinx-bzl.md

 {obj}`py_binary`
 ```

-The text that is displayed by be customized by putting the reference string in
+The text that is displayed can be customized by putting the reference string in
 chevrons (`<>`):

 ```